Fabricio333/nostr-personal/README.md

 -   **Profile Page**: Shows user's Nostr profile information.
 -   **Portfolio Section**: Showcase your projects.
 -   **Resume Section**: Display your professional resume.
--   **Settings Page**: Configure Nostr public key and other preferences.
+-   **JSON Configuration**: All site and Nostr settings are stored in `settings.json` at the project root.
 -   **Lifestyle Tracking**: (Planned/Partial) Sections for workouts, nutrition, biohacks, and routines.

 ## Getting Started